kallith/Dotfiles/README.md

 ## Notes on HiDPI

-There is a small script in `scripts/bin/apply_no_hidpi.sh` which tries to remove all hidpi settings
+There is a small script `apply_no_hidpi.sh` which tries to remove all hidpi settings